 - Tomato sauce (1/2 cup ): 16 milligrams calcium

 Spaghetti with Komatsuna Greens

 Japanese mustard greens, called komatsuna, are high in calcium.
-For a colorful pasta dish, toss peppery komatsuna with spaghetti noodles.
-Add tangy, sun-dried cherry tomatoes and sprinkle parmesan on top.
-Whole-wheat pasta adds fiber and the whole meal comes in around 500 calories.
+For a colorful pasta dish, toss the peppery plant with spaghetti -- make it with whole wheat noodles for added fiber.
+Add tangy, sun-dried cherry tomatoes and sprinkle Parmesan on top.
+The whole meal comes in around 500 calories.

-Almond cake uses finely ground almonds instead of wheat flour.
+This dessert is made with finely ground almonds instead of wheat flour.
 Their subtle flavor balances the sugar and citrus zest, and the nuts provide a little calcium, too.
-Add a low-fat, lemon cream cheese frosting to get about 110 mg of calcium in one serving.
+Add a low-fat, lemon cream cheese frosting to get about 110 milligrams of calcium in one serving.

 This ultra-creamy dessert is one sweet way to help meet your calcium needs.

-The chocolate, milk, and eggs in the recipe all contribute small amounts to add up to 100 mg of calcium per half cup.
-If you crave chocolate mousse -- but not the full load of calories, fat, and cholesterol -- try the reduced-fat versions found in many markets.
+The chocolate, milk, and eggs in the recipe all have small amounts to add up to 100 milligrams of calcium per half cup.
+If you crave chocolate mousse -- but not the full load of calories, fat, and cholesterol -- try the reduced-fat versions you can find in many markets.